MrSwitch/hello.js/README.md

 ## Contributing

+"No, It's perfect!"....
+If you believe that then give it a [star](https://github.com/MrSwitch/hello.js).

+Having read this far you have already invested your time, why not contribute!?

-Please contribute!
-I leave this to the end of the page to say but if you've read this far you'r obviously dedicated.
-If you think something could be said better, find something buggy or missing from the code, documentation or demos then please shout back.
+HelloJS is constantly evolving, as are the services which it connects too.
+So if you think something could be said better, find something buggy or missing from either the code, documentation or demos then please put it in, no matter how trivial.

 ### Changing code?
 Please adopt the continuous integration tests.